Select Page

 Today, more farms have started to use some sort of closed composting system to improve the management of their organic crop residues, making less frequent the composting that was traditionally made outdoors without any control.
 You can learn more about the technology behind the manufacture of these new on-site packaging systems in this article about silage bags.

-The special composition of these silo bags for composting helps prevent organic waste from being affected by environmental factors such as wind, temperature changes or rain, which in turn prevents unpleasant odours and contamination of the vecinity.
+The special composition of these silo bags for composting helps prevent organic waste from being affected by environmental factors such as wind, temperature changes or rain, which in turn prevents unpleasant odors and contamination of nearby areas.

 How to perform the composting process of agricultural waste with silo bags

-In general, in order for the proper process of decomposition of the organic waste, very diverse organic and vegetable residues should be included and mixed, so that silo bags for composting are filled with a balanced combination of nitrogen and carbon that guarantees a good pH for the composting.
+In general, for a proper decomposition process of organic waste, a wide range of organic and plant residues should be included and mixed so that the composting silo bags are filled with a balanced combination of nitrogen and carbon to ensure a good pH for composting..

 Ideally, measurements are made where the temperature is regulated and supplied with doses of oxygen and essential bacteria that come into play in the decomposition process.